This blog may contain affiliate links. Read our disclosure policy for more info.

 For those who want to hit the larger downhill runs, you’ll need to travel at least 1 hour from Calgary to the Rocky Mountains.

 The closest ski resort is Nakiska Ski Area.
 Located one hour west of Calgary, this large ski hill sits in the Kananaskis Valley.
-It’s a full-size ski resort with a 735-meter verticle descent and its longest run is a whopping 3.3 kilometers.
+It’s a full-size ski resort with a 735-meter vertical descent, and its longest run is a whopping 3.3 kilometers.
 Nakiska is a very popular ski resort among Calgary locals and one of the cheaper resorts in the Rocky Mountains.
-Adult lift tickets start at $98.00 CAD per day up to $119.00/day for peak season.
+Adult lift tickets start at $101.00 CAD per day, up to $150/day for peak season.

-Next is Mt Norquay which is 1.5 hours west of Calgary.
+Next is Mt Norquay which is 1.5 hours west of Calgary near Banff.
 It’s a small resort and is the cheapest in the Rocky Mountains.
-Lift tickets are $93 CAD for adults and as little as $37 for children.
+Lift tickets for a full-day cost $114 CAD for adults and as little as $43 for children.
 Although the resort is home to black runs, it’s not ideal for the more advanced skiers and snowboarders, but has great learner runs.

-I’ve been to all the above ski resorts and I’d say my favorite is Lake Louise with Nakiska a close second (purely for convenience sake.)
+I’ve been to all the above ski resorts and I’d say my favorite is Lake Louise with Nakiska a close second (purely for convenience sake when coming from Calgary for the day.)
 I feel if you’re already going to drive all the way to Sunshine and Mt Norquay you may as well travel a little further and visit Lake Louise.
 And if you want a quick trip from Calgary, Nakiska is the best option.

 Related read: One of the best places to ski in Canada is Whistler.
 Check out all the best things to do in Whistler in winter!